 “The course really gave me useful tasks that helped me to reflect on my writing in different ways, and tools that helped me tighten up the plot of my novel.”

-“I really enjoyed the YA Writemaster online course.
+“I really enjoyed the course.
 Alex was a fab tutor – the course content was challenging and inspiring and I looked forward each week to my Tuesday team bonding hour!
 And great value for money, especially with constructive criticism thrown in.
 Thank you!“

 “I have done many of these online writing courses over the years and this has to be the best value one I’ve ever done.
 With one hour interactive tutorials, reading lists, preparation packs, and even homework with feedback from a fabulous published author, I feel spoiled by this course and will really miss it now it’s all over.
 I really enjoyed the one hour workshops on Tuesday evenings.

-“The Middle Grade 6 week course was fantastic for a newbie writer like me.
+“The course was fantastic for a newbie writer like me.
 It covered everything I’d need to know from start to finish and the chance to hear from an agent was a brilliant opportunity.”

 Laura Claire Ellis-Woodley